 Secondly, I wouldn’t introduce anything new to the show’s preexisting canon, nor use locations not featured in the show itself.
 I fudged this one a little, opting to show the Waste Management department mentioned by Lister in “Waiting for God”, which I thought was a nice little nod.

 Finally, I didn’t want this to be any longer than eight pages long, if only for Kris’ sake – he’s a freelance colorist and also working on his own comics such as Lou Scannon, so eight pages seemed a good enough length to avoid eating into his schedule.
 I actually had to get Kris’ help with this one, as I’d never actually written in comic script format.
 Jump Leads is written in screenplay format then adapted by the artist, so this was an entirely new process for me.
 He helped me teak dialogue, reshuffle frames and page positions, and helped tighten some of the action.

 The comic was well-received, and even got a shout-out on the official Red Dwarf website in an article about fan-art.
+It also got printed in the official Red Dwarf Fan Club magazine.
 So that’s nice.